hmrc/self-assessment-biss-api/resources/public/api/conf/1.0/docs/overview.md

-The self-assessment biss API allows users to retrieve a summary of income and expenditure for a specified self employment, or UK property business for a given tax tear.
-If no tax year is specified, it will be defaulted to the current tax year.
+The self assessment biss API allows users to retrieve a summary of income and expenditure for a specified self-employment, or UK property business for a given tax year.